 The jewel in Bywaters’ crown is our solar powered Materials Recovery Facility (MRF) in Bow.
 Last year, this facility segregated nearly 6,500 tonnes of plastics for recycling, and we’re making constant improvements to raise its output.

 One of the central problems with recycling plastic is the variety of different sorts of plastic there are.
-In order to be recycled efficiently, plastic waste must all be of the same type (e.g. milk bottles in one stream, plastic drinks bottles in another).
+In order to be recycled efficiently, and prevent further plastic pollution in the world’s oceans, plastic waste must all be of the same type (e.g. milk bottles in one stream, drinks bottles in another).